 But it’s always best to complete your private pilot ground school and take the pilot knowledge test in FAA before flight training.
 Having passed the PPL knowledge test before beginning flight training, you can apply for a checkride once you meet the flight requirements.

-To get a private pilot license, you need 35 hours of flight training, including solo flights.
+You need 35 hours of flight training, including solo flights, to get a private pilot license.

 However, most student pilots fly around 55 hours to meet the FAA requirement.
 As a result, it takes more time for some and less for others.